 STATE LEVEL PROJECT OVERVIEW

 Recognizing that college is a critical period associated with increased risk-taking behaviors and substance use among young adults, the Arkansas Department of Human Services’ Office of Substance Abuse and Mental Health (OSAMH) aims to support the development of collegiate prevention and recovery programs by funding initiatives at Arkansas colleges and universities.
-OSAMH has contracted with the Arkansas Department of Higher Education (ADHE) to allocate sub-grants to Institutions of Higer Education to assist in meeting some of Arkansas’ Prevention and Recovery Objectives under the State Opioid Response IV.
+OSAMH has contracted with the Arkansas Department of Higher Education (ADHE) to allocate sub-grants to Institutions of Higher Education to assist in meeting some of Arkansas’s Prevention and Recovery Objectives under the State Opioid Response IV.

 Given the diverse nature of Arkansas' higher education institutions, each with its unique challenges and student populations, a one-size-fits-all approach is inadequate.
 Therefore, ADHE is soliciting proposals from colleges and universities for prevention and recovery projects to address the specific needs of each campus environment.
 The project period for this funding is through September 29th, 2025.
 SOR IV projects can be extended for up to 3 years until 9/29/2027, but subgrantees must be aware that funding budgets are reviewed annually and are not guaranteed.